anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - Changed the gray highlight from 85% to 90% for the [top header](https://i.ibb.co/r5tKqKX/image.png) (games, catalog, etc.)
 - Made the games page arrows opaque but retained the same color.
 - Moved stuff around to save some space.
 The file is still riding that 100kb limit.
-- Game icon border radius changed to 3px.
+- Game icon border-radius changed to 3px.
 - Added an 11-pixel gap from the arrow to the first game tile.
 - Recommended games fix (for my browser).
 - Fixed the width for the "[Back to private servers](https://imgur.com/a/JBuWZHp)" button.
 - Fixed game tile box shadows.
 - Small changes to the Catalog search bar.
 - Polished up the game scroller buttons.
+- Added left margin in games page to separate the game tiles and the left arrow button thing.
 ## Could be removed changes
 Changes could be removed because I don't yet know its effects on the rest of the website.
 - Buttons "Add people" and "Generate" text changed to black.